Be specific as phrases like "business plan" may list dozens of links.

 Use quotation marks

-quotation marks to find words which must appear adjacent to each other, for
+quotation marks to find words which must appear adjacent to each other,

 the word new, business, strategy but not necessarily in that order.
 The